ECCER/frontend-mentor-price-grid/README.md

 ## Acknowledgments

-Thanks to the render2web channel on youtube
+Thanks to the Kiko Palomares channel on youtube